Understanding Various Types and Manufacture of Leather

 This fascinating video shows the process described above – from start to finish in a modern tannery.

 We have many outstanding items of leather furniture on our site.
 A good place to start is our main page on leather sofas.
-From there you can go on to take a look at traditional leather sofas, contempory & designer leather sofas and of course Italian sofas.
-Use the price slider to select your budget, and the merchant filter to look at specific retailers if you so desire.
+From there you can go on to take a look at traditional leather sofas, small/large/medium leather sofas, contempory & designer leather sofas and of course Italian sofas.